 Take the fear out of making French pastry at home by learning how to make this delicious Plum Tarte Tatin, which is simply an upside down puff pastry plum tart.

 For another easy puff pastry dessert, that is ideal for seasonal summer fruit, take a look at our Peach and Blackberry Tart.

 The abundance of ripe summer fruit has been driving me mad!
-I LOVE baking but my busyness has got the best of me and I’ve been missing out on one of my favourite pastimes.
+I LOVE baking but my busy life has got the best of me and I’ve been missing out on one of my favourite pastimes.

 So I had to cheat a little… or compromise…whatever you are more comfortable with.

-French Tarte Tatine is traditionally made with apples that are cooked in caramel, then are covered in puff pastry and baked in the oven until golden and crispy.
-It is then flipped over so the apples are on top and served with cream.
+French Tarte Tatin is traditionally made with apples, which are cooked in caramel, then covered in puff pastry and baked in the oven until golden and crispy.
+It is then flipped over, so the apples are on top and served with cream.

-Warm, vanilla bean kissed plums cooked in a luscious caramel sauce then wrapped in delicate and flaky puff pastry make for a perfect afternoon tea companion.
+Warm, vanilla kissed plums cooked in a luscious caramel sauce, then wrapped in delicate and flaky puff pastry make for a perfect afternoon tea companion.

 Now let me tell you about this lavender cream.

 Yes, I really put lavender flowers, that grow in front of my window, into my whipped cream and I am happy to report that It Was Heavenly.

 Slightly floral scent of the lavender quickly lifts the heavy cream and infuses this plum tarte tatin with beautiful aroma of the summer.